San7o/hive-operator/docs/DESIGN.md

 In our application, the entity that is responsible to get the inode number is the *discover controller*.
-The loader controller and the discover controller share information through a `HiveData` resource.
+The loader controller and the discover controller share information through a `KiveData` resource.

 <a name="complications"></a>